 If you are new to sailing and sailboats, you may have heard the term “running rigging” and asked yourself: What is it?

-The running rigging is the lines we use to hoist, lower and control the sails and sailing equipment on a sailboat.
-The lines usually have different colors and patterns to make it easier for us to identify their function and location on the vessel.
+The running rigging on a sailboat is the lines used to hoist, lower, and control the sails and sailing equipment.
+These lines usually have different colors and patterns to make identifying their function and location on the vessel easier.

 If you have yet to spend much time sailing, looking at the spaghetti of lines with different colors and patterns might get your head spinning.
 But don’t worry.
 It is pretty simple.
 Start familiarizing yourself with the boat you will sail and determine which line goes where.

 Each line on a sailboat has a function.
-You will often find labels in the cockpit and on the mast describing them.
+You will often find labels describing them in the cockpit and on the mast.

 In this guide, we will walk through the functions of each line.
 We will also look at the hardware we use to operate them and get up to speed on all the terms.

 The difference between standing rigging and running rigging

 Sometimes things can get confusing as some of our nautical terms are used for multiple items depending on the context.
 Let me clarify just briefly: